tony-waters/tony-waters.github.io/_posts/2026-02-25-6-ways-to-map-a-jpa-one-to-one-relationship.md

 - Whether identity is shared (`@MapsId`)
 - Who controls lifecycle (entity vs caller)

-[explain why leaving last item out of table]

-Ignoring the last item for now, the first 3 combine into 6 distinct variants:
+I have combined these into 6 distinct variants (Caller controlled lifecycle in bold):

                      Direction
                ┌───────────────┬───────────────┐
                │ Bidirectional │ Unidirectional│
 ┌──────────────┼───────────────┼───────────────┤
 │ FK in Parent │   Variant A   │   Variant D   │
-│ FK in Child  │   Variant B   │   Variant E   │
+│ FK in Child  │   Variant B   │   *Variant E*   │
-│ Shared PK    │   Variant C   │   Variant F   │
+│ Shared PK    │   Variant C   │   *Variant F*   │
 └──────────────┴───────────────┴───────────────┘

 These variants come from a [working repository](https://github.com/tony-waters/spring-jpa-one-to-one) with tests verifying entity behaviour, database schema, and lazy loading observations.

-## But what about the last item?

 Note that for most of the variants the Parent (`Customer`) controls the lifecycle.
 From an Object perspective this usually makes more sense in a Parent/Child scenario because of composition<sup>[[2]](#notes)</sup>.

-## For Example: Variant A — Bidirectional with Foreign Key in Parent
+## Variant A — Bidirectional with Foreign Key in Parent

 [ER diagram]